Learning the Model While Learning Q: Finite-Time Sample Complexity of Online SyncMBQ: Abstract

 \section{Abstract}

 Reinforcement learning has witnessed significant advancements, particularly with the emergence of model-based approaches.
 Among these, $Q$-learning has proven to be a powerful algorithm in model-free settings.
 However, the extension of $Q$-learning to a model-based framework remains relatively unexplored.
-In this paper, we delve into the sample complexity of $Q$-learning when integrated with a model-based approach.
-Through theoretical analyses and empirical evaluations, we seek to elucidate the conditions under which model-based $Q$-learning excels in terms of sample efficiency compared to its model-free counterpart.
+In this paper, we investigate the sample complexity of $Q$-learning when integrated with a model-based approach.
+The proposed algorihtms learns both the model and Q-value in an online manner.
+We demonstrate a near-optimal sample complexity result within a broad range of step sizes.